Devanahalli: Government

 The Devanahalli Assembly constituency is one of the constituencies in the Karnataka Legislative Assembly.
 The Deputy Commissioner's Office is located on National Highway 648 (India), midway between Doddaballapura (11 km) and Devanahalli (12 km), in a village called Vishwanathapura.

 Civic Utilities

 The region of Devanahalli, renowned as the birthplace of Tipu Sultan, has long struggled with water scarcity.
 The town gets its water from 100-odd borewells dug around the town, with Sihineerukere lake as the source of water.
 The town faced water shortage as 32 borewells in the town had dried up, and Devanahalli MC resorted to hiring water tankers.
 However, Devanahalli has begun utilising Bengaluru's treated wastewater blended with rainwater in two of its lakes to supply 0.2 million litres of water per day to households.

+Infrastructure

+KIAL Terminals is an upcoming underground eastern terminal metro station on the East-West corridor of the Blue Line of Namma Metro in Bangalore, India.

 Sports

 A new facility named BCCI Centre of Excellence (formerly known as National Cricket Academy) has been opened in Devanahalli on 45 acres of land, featuring 45 pitches and 16,000 sq ft gym.
 A new sports city is being made by Government of Karnataka on 60-acres.